Asymptotic Properties of Recursive Maximum Likelihood Estimation in Non-Linear State-Space Models: Main Results

-Assumptions \ref{a4} -- \ref{a6} are related to the parameterization of the candidate models $\left\{ (X_{n}^{\theta,\lambda}, Y_{n}^{\theta,\lambda} ) \right\}_{n\geq 0}$ and its analytical properties (i.e, to the analytical properties of conditional densities $p_{\theta}(x'|x)$ and $q_{\theta}(y|x)$).
+Assumptions \ref{a4} -- \ref{a6} are related to the parameterization of the candidate models $\left\{ (X_{n}^{\theta,\lambda}, Y_{n}^{\theta,\lambda} ) \right\}_{n\geq 0}$ and its analytical properties (i.e. to the analytical properties of conditional densities $p_{\theta}(x'|x)$ and $q_{\theta}(y|x)$).
 The purpose of Assumption \ref{a4} is to ensure that the Poisson equation associated with algorithm (\ref{1.1}) -- (\ref{1.5}) has a locally Lipschitz solution (see Lemma \ref{lemma2.4}).
-Assumption \ref{a4} also ensures that the average log-likelihood $l(\theta)$ is Lipschitz continuously differentiable (see Theorem \ref{theorem1}, Part (i)).
-The Poisson equation associated with algorithm (\ref{1.1}) -- (\ref{1.5}) plays a crucial role in the analysis of the asymptotic error in the Monte Carlo estimation of $\nabla l(\theta)$ (see Lemma \ref{lemma3.2} and (\ref{3*.1})), while the Lipschitz continuity of $\nabla l(\theta)$ allows us to analyze algorithm (\ref{1.1}) -- (\ref{1.5}) using the results on Lipschitz gradient flows (see Theorem \ref{theorem2}, Part (i)).
-The purpose of Assumption \ref{a5} is to provide for $l(\theta)$ to be at least $(d+1)$-times differentiable (see Theorem \ref{theorem1}, Part (ii)), while Assumption \ref{a6} ensures for $l(\theta)$ to be real-analytic (see Theorem \ref{theorem1}, Part (iii)).
-These analytical properties of $l(\theta)$ allows us to derive (relatively) tight upper bounds on the asymptotic error in the estimation of maxima to $l(\theta)$ (see Theorem \ref{theorem2}, Parts (ii), (iii)).
-As discussed in Section \ref{section2}, Assumptions \ref{a4} -- \ref{a6} include several practically relevant classes of state-space models.
+Assumption \ref{a4} also ensures that the log-likelihood rate $l(\theta)$ is Lipschitz continuously differentiable (see Lemmas \ref{lemma1.3}, \ref{lemma3.3}).
+This Poisson equation plays a crucial role in the analysis of the asymptotic error in the Monte Carlo estimation of $\nabla l(\theta)$ (see Lemma \ref{lemma3.2} and (\ref{3*.1})), while the Lipschitz continuity of $\nabla l(\theta)$ allows us to analyze algorithm (\ref{1.1}) -- (\ref{1.5}) using the results on Lipschitz gradient flows (see Theorem \ref{theorem2}, Part (i)).
+The purpose of Assumption \ref{a5} is to provide for $l(\theta)$ to be at least $(d+1)$-times differentiable (see Lemma \ref{lemma3.3}, Part (ii)), while Assumption \ref{a6} ensures for $l(\theta)$ to be real-analytic (see Lemma \ref{lemma3.3}, Part (iii)).
+These analytical properties of $l(\theta)$ allows us to establish qualitative upper bounds on the asymptotic error in the estimation of maxima to $l(\theta)$ (see Theorem \ref{theorem2}, Parts (ii), (iii)).

-In order to state the main results of the paper, we need further notation.
-For a compact set $Q\subset\Theta$, $\Lambda_{Q}$ is the event defined by